-During the RIIO-ED2 price control period, the Company will increase its workforce materially as it delivers the infrastructure required for net zero, safely, efficiently and in line with customers' expectations.
-In the last year alone, the graduate intake increased by 180% and trainee engineers by 90% for the Company and sister company SHEPD, with specific pipelines for digital skills, alignment to and a focus on recruiting for difference, including neurodiversity.
+With the Company now well underway in the RIIO-ED2 price control period, the Company has increased its workforce materially as it delivers the infrastructure required for net zero, safely, efficiently and in line with customers' expectations.
+The Company continues to increase its graduate and trainee engineer intake each year, with specific pipelines for digital skills, alignment to and a focus on recruiting for difference, including neurodiversity.
+The Company's immediate parent SSE PLC have invested a total of £32m in learning and development and pipeline programmes, compared to £23.3m in the previous year.
+Further, the number of people on SSE's pipeline programmes increased by 36% compared to the previous year.